BeatsNCode/Klaviyo-SA-Tech-Assessment/README.md

 To test functionality of this solution, add new profiles into `SA Tech Assessment List`, and include both `Email` and `Phone Number`.
 Another way to test this tool is to add these examples into the CSV file located in `csv_file` folder, and uploading file to `SA Tech Assessment List`.

+When adding a phone number to a Klaviyo profile, make sure the country code is present `(+1617 xxx-xxxx)`.

 ### Install and Setup Instructions

 1. Fork and Clone this repository into your local machine.
 Otherwise, download Zip folder into local machine.